The Difference Between Imagination and Creativity

 Imagining Stories VS Telling Stories

-I remember the exact moment I discovered that imagination was a thing I could do, consciously, and not something that just happens.
+I remember the exact moment I discovered that imagination was a thing I could do, consciously, and not just something that happens.
 I was six or seven years old.
-Like all kids, I’d moved naturally in and out of a state of imaginative play for as long as I could remember, but this moment was different.
+Like all kids, I’d moved naturally in and out of a state of imaginative play since birth, but this moment was different.

 Nothing.
 No words would come.
 I could so vividly imagine the story, but I had no idea how to create it.